dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

   retain monthly release PDFs; the revised download is not substituted for those vintages.

-The package preserves the real G.17, CPI, PPI, and Employment Situation indexes, one representative G.17 raw release, and all four complete raw/normalized manifests.
+The package preserves the real G.17, CPI, PPI, Employment Situation, and JOLTS indexes, one representative G.17 raw release, and all five complete raw/normalized manifests.
 The remaining production raw corpora stay external, content addressed, and subject to the coverage audit so wheel size does not grow with thousands of federal release files.